baihuawen/Dota2-wrapper/README.md

 ```
         matchRetriever.getAllMatchesForPlayer(<steam-id>);
 ```
-<br>Bear in mind though that this request will take a lot of time to process (the wrapper has to call the API 505 times).
+Bear in mind though that this request will take a lot of time to process (the wrapper has to call the API 505 times).
 <br>
 <br><b><i>Can I get older matches?</i></b>
 <br>Nope.
 Only the last 500 matches for each player is stored in Valve's database.
 To get older matches, you would need to use data from a third-party site which has those stored in their own database, such as Dotabuff.